 Lay Down Top

 Lay your appliqued fabric on top of the batting right side up.
-Smooth it out gently onto to batting from the center.
+Smooth it out gently onto the batting from the center.
 You should have 2-inches of batting showing all around the edge of the top fabric.

 Before you start pin basting, it is helpful to open all of your pins (its even more helpful if when you remove them as you quilt you leave them open for your next project).